On Securing MAC Layer Broadcast Signals Against Covert Channel Exploitation in 5G, 6G & Beyond: Analysis of Entropy-Leveraging Framework

+Expanding the notation in Section \ref{model-sec} and Scenario \ref{s1}, the CR procedure in the proposed framework occurs in the following steps: \begin{enumerate} \item \tbf{Uplink Message:} Let $X_i \sim \mathcal{U}(2^{-N})$ denote the $N$-bits discrete random variable denoting $Msg3$ transmission by the $i$-th UE contending for the same PRACH resource in the cell.
+Analyzing a single exchange, the time has been omitted for brevity.
+The random variable $X'$ denotes Trudy's $Msg3$ transmission from code-book $\mathcal{M} \subset U_N$.

+\item \tbf{Obfuscated Broadcast:} The sensitivity of PRACH preambles to the channel timing ensures that the gNB only receives (at random) one of the $Msg3$ transmissions, denoted by $X \in \{X_1,X_2,X'\}$.
+It then derives $Y = [B(X), h]$ for transmission in $Msg4$ broadcast, where $B$ is the \it{broadcast random obfuscation function} along with the hint value $h$.
+The visiting UEs should be made aware of the obfuscation function $B$ via announcements in the periodic SIB messages or in $Msg2$.
+The value of $h$ assists the intended UE, whose $Msg3$ received at gNB, to make correct RA decision and the rest of them to back off.

+\item \tbf {UE Decision:} Any choice for $B$ should be accompanied with a well-defined UE decision function $D = D(Y,X_i) \in \{0,1\}$, where $0$ and $1$ are, respectively, interpreted as RA success and failure commands for the $i$-th UE.
+Resolving the contention requires that only one of the contending UEs to arrive at $D=1$.
+The decision function should also eliminate the possibility of a live-lock situation where all UEs deduce RA failure.

-Knowing the choice for $B$ and code-book $\mtc{M}$, Ricky attempts to recover $X'$ from $Msg4$ by devising an estimation function.
+\end{enumerate} Knowing the choice for $B$ and code-book $\mtc{M}$, Ricky attempts to optimally decode $X'$ from $Msg4$ with minimum errors.
 Let $X'' = E(Y)$ be the random variable representing Ricky's estimated codeword.
-According Proposition \ref{p1}, Ricky should design $E (Y)$ to minimize its estimation error probability, $Pr(X'' \neq X')$.
-It also has to keep the code-book small enough to distinguish between broadcast triggered by Trudy and other UEs.
-There is always a chance to have another UE in the cell randomly select $X_i \in \mtc M$. \end{enumerate}
+Ricky designs $E(Y)$ to minimize its estimation error probability, $Pr(X'' \neq X')$.

-As described in Section \ref{cri}, the performance of contention resolution process requires low \it{identity collision probability} to ensure only one of the contending UEs succeeds in RA.
-In practice, having more than two UEs simultaneously attempting RA using the same preamble is a rare event that may occur while a cellular station recovers from a maintenance outage.
-Thus, moving forward, the contention scenarios is considered to only involve two UEs as the most probable scenario, i.e. $i\in{1,2}$.
-The identity collision probability, $P_C$ for this scenario defined as follows:
+An effective CR procedure requires low \it{CRI collision probability}, denoted by $P_C$, to ensure only one of the contending UEs succeeds in RA.
+In practice, having more than two UEs simultaneously attempting RA using the same preamble is a rare event that may occur in occasions such as a base-station recovery.
+Henceforth, we only consider the contention scenario between two UEs, $i\in{1,2}$ whose probability is

 Here we assume both UEs can decode $Msg4$ error free.
 Considering the uniform i.i.d property of $X_i$, the expression in \eqref{pcdef} can be further expanded to